-Tribe's last four survivors speak of genocide
+Tribe's last three survivors speak of genocide

 In a few decades the Akuntsu will become extinct, and our planet will have lost a unique people, language and culture.